 Al-Shabaab have been pushed into central Somalia’s rural areas, far away from the Kenyan border.
-There have, however, been several grenade and gun attacks in low-income districts of Kenyan towns, though nothing so far directed at tourists.
+There have, however, been several grenade and gun attacks in low-income districts of Kenyan towns, and in in September 2013, Al-Shabaab carried out a terrorist attack on a Nairobi shopping mall, killing more than 60 people.
+Despite the isolated atrocity, official travel advisories, including that of the UK FCO, continued to stress that most visits to Kenya are trouble-free and the vast majority of the country is safe to travel through, reflecting the widespread realisation that such outrages could be, and have been perpetrated in many big cities around the world.
 Hotel and shopping-centre security is high, with airport-style security checks in use.

 ElectionsKenya’s other source of trouble is self-inflicted: elections (held on 4 March 2013) are always a potential flashpoint as votes are typically cast on tribal lines.
 This time the complex poll and the protracted count of the ballots were conducted peacefully and the presidential election was won convincingly by Uhuru Kenyatta, son of Kenya's founding president, who got just over 50% of the vote, thereby avoiding a second-round run-off.
 The result was challenged on a variety of grounds in the Supreme Court by Kenyatta's main rival, Raila Odinga, who received 43%, but the court ruled that the election results should not be overturned.
 President Kenyatta and his deputy face trial at the International Criminal Court in The Hague in connection with the post-election violence in 2008 that claimed more than 1,000 lives – court cases with unpredictable consequences for their new government.
 Nevertheless, Kenyans overwhelmingly voted for peace in the March 2013 elections, and the political temperature has lowered.